adambard/learnxinyminutes-docs/csharp.html.markdown

-        private int _speed;  // Private: Only accessible from within the class protected int gear; // Protected: Accessible from the class and subclasses internal int wheels; // Internal: Accessible from within the assembly string name; // default: Only accessible from within this class
+        private int _speed;  // Private: Only accessible from within the class protected int gear; // Protected: Accessible from the class and subclasses internal int wheels; // Internal: Accessible from within the assembly string name; // Everything is private by default: Only accessible from within this class

+        // Static members belong to the type itself rather then specific object. static public int bicyclesCreated = 0;
+        // You can access them without a reference to any object:
+        // Console.WriteLine("Bicycles created: " + Bicycle.bicyclesCreated);

         // readonly values are set at run time
         // they can only be assigned upon declaration or in a constructor